$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-First, let us start with a proposition which will be useful for the classification results. \begin{proposition} Let $\cE$ be a vector bundle on $\p2$.
-Then $\cE$ is the cohomology in degree $0$ of a complex ${\cC}^\bullet$ with $i^{th}$--module
+First, let us state the standard Beilinson theorem for $\p2$.
+This proposition will be useful for the classification results. \begin{proposition} Let $\cE$ be a vector bundle on $\p2$.
+Then $\cE$ is the cohomology in degree $0$ of a complex ${\cC}^\bullet$ with $r^{th}$--module